CodingDojoSilesia/pacman-kata/README.md

 - the Pac-Man...
 	- has a `direction`,
 	- `moves` on each tick (discrete steps by one square),
-	- can be rotated by an user (the direction changing),
+	- can be rotated by an user (the direction changing, we've implmented a very simple events handling in the file `index.ts`),
-	- eats dots,
+	- eats dots on the way,
 	- stops on wall,
 	- will not rotate into a wall;
 - add the `ghost` class, which has also a position, direction and moves on each step,